coreos/rpm-ostree/docs/administrator-handbook.md

 ### Other local state changes

 See `man rpm-ostree` for more.
-For example, there is an `rpm-ostree initramfs` command that enables local initramfs generation.
+For example, there is an `rpm-ostree initramfs` command that enables local initramfs generation by rerunning dracut.

 ### Experimental interface